Options Profit Calculator

 What is the max loss on a put option?

 A long put’s max loss is limited to the premium paid, since the most you can lose is what you spent.
 A short put’s max loss is much larger: (strike price minus premium received) multiplied by 100 shares per contract, because the stock can fall to zero.
 Always calculate max loss before entering a short put or any strategy that involves a naked short leg.
-The calculator flags this automatically in the Max Loss card.
+The calculator flags this automatically in the Max Loss card and shows return on risk so you can compare trades.

 How do Greeks affect options profit?

 Delta measures how much the option price moves for every $1 change in the underlying.
 Gamma is the rate of change of delta.
 Theta measures time decay: how much the option loses per calendar day.
-Vega measures sensitivity to a 1% change in implied volatility.
-Long options lose money to Theta and gain from Vega when IV rises.
-Short options collect Theta but lose to Vega on IV expansion.
-The calculator shows Delta, Gamma, Theta, and Vega for the combined position at the current price.
+Vega measures sensitivity to a 1% change in implied volatility, and rho to a 1% change in interest rates.
+Long options lose money to theta and gain from vega when IV rises.
+Short options collect theta but lose to vega on IV expansion.
+The calculator shows all five Greeks for the combined position, plus a per-leg breakdown.

 Can I calculate multi-leg options strategies?

 Yes.
-Click + Add Leg to build any combination of call and put legs at different strikes and expirations, or pick a template from the strategy dropdown.
-Supported multi-leg structures include iron condors, iron butterflies, butterfly spreads, broken wing butterflies, ratio spreads, jade lizards, collars, covered strangles, calendar spreads, diagonal spreads, and double diagonals.
-The P&L chart shows the combined position and the Greeks row aggregates all legs.
+Click + Add Leg to build any combination of call and put legs at different strikes and expirations, or pick one of the 35 templates from the strategy dropdown.
+Supported multi-leg structures include iron condors, iron butterflies, call and put butterflies, broken wing butterflies, ratio spreads, backspreads, jade lizards, collars, covered strangles, calendar spreads, diagonal spreads, and double diagonals.
+The P&L chart shows the combined position and the Greeks row aggregates all legs, including stock positions for covered calls and collars.

 Explore More Calculators